 "Spice" is a more difficult drug to identify than most, because it can take many forms and in fact, can be composed of many different chemicals.
 It has been and probably still is being promoted as a replacement for cannabis for those who cannot afford to have a positive drug test.
 The drug testing industry has caught up with this drug, however, and now there are tests that will show that it has been used.
 For the last few years, however, many people were using this drug in the military and in towns across America and passing drug tests.

-Spice, also known as K2, has been sold as a legal replacement for cannabis.
+Spice, also known as K2, is a synthetic drug that has been sold as a legal replacement for cannabis.
 It is often packaged as "incense" and sold in convenience stores or head shops.
 Until July 2012, it was not illegal in the US and so law enforcement agencies could not seize the goods and arrest the sellers.
 Thinking they could get away with abuse of a substance that wasn't illegal and wouldn't know up on tests proved to be irresistible for thousands of people, particularly youth, but many ran into problems with some of the more serious symptoms of Spice use.

 There are a variety of chemicals that are sprayed onto plant material and sold as Spice or K2.
 The product is then smoked like marijuana.
 These chemicals don't even have names.
 They are just designated as HU-210, JWH-018 or JWH-073, among others.
 The initials JWH refer to the chemist who developed this particular set of chemicals.